wbudic/LifeLog/Current Development Check List.md

 ## LifeLog Development

 ### v.1.7 Encountered
+* &#10004; Provide system logs on stats page runs.
+* &#10004; Menus updated in other pages to have button look.
-* main.cnf newer versions have precedence to id and entry name to previously set or stored.
+* &#10004; main.cnf newer versions should have precedence to id and entry name to previously set or stored in db.
-* Config stored list of excludes.
+* &#10004; Config stored list of excludes.
 Provide multiple excludes view.
 * &#10004; Settings module requires subroutines for debug logging and db properties access.
 * &#10004; LifeLog codebase release verion upgrade tracking and procedures with older databases.
 * &#10004; JS based session logout timer warning to be implemented.